DavidRaab/website/content/posts/2023-11-20-seq-in-combination-of-io.md

 its considered the end of the iterator.
 So `undef` values basically disappear as long you use `Seq`.

+Here a funny part. `Seq` can return `undef`.
+It's like talking with others.
+Inside `Seq` there is no `undef`.
+But it returns it, just like it keeps getting one from the outside itself.

 So i am basically fixing "The multi-millard dollar-bug".
 Everything as a Perl module to load.

+Or at least, an attempt.